erop/salary-calculator/README.md

 ###Salary calculator

 #### Build
-No build required
+Execute `composer install` in project root directory.

 #### Run
-See example in `./public/client.php`
+See example in `./public/client.php`.

 #### Test
 Run tests with `./vendor/bin/phpunit` or `make test` if `make` is installed on your system.